 The cost of the festival is underwritten by MAS, a registered 501c3 non-profit organization.
 We receive support from individual donors, government grants, private foundations, and sponsorship.
 For more information on MAS and our financials, please visit mas.org.
-If you are interested in donating to help underwrite the costs of producing the festival, contact Britt Densmore, Vice President of Development, at bdensmore@mas.org.
+If you are interested in donating or sponsoring to help underwrite the costs of producing the festival, contact Sarah Celentano, Director of Development, at scelentano@mas.org.